allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 - Total estimated annual savings: $78,740

 Presented figures are only estimates based on a single run and extrapolated to the whole year.
-To know the exact savings we will need to run the processing pipeline over a year, which hasn’t been done.
+To know the exact savings we will need to run the processing pipeline over a year, which hasn’t been done yet.

 ## Summary